leodido/i18n.phonenumbers.js/README.md

 Do you want to format and validate only italian phone numbers?

-Simple, [clone and install](#update) the repository and then run `gulp countrybuild --country=it`:  you'll get a file 10 times smaller than normal. :grin:
+Simple, [clone and install](#update) the repository and then run `gulp countrybuild --country=it`.
+You'll get a file 10 times smaller than normal.

 Differences from other forks/wrappers
 -------------------------------------